facebook/react-native/docs/Style.md

 <View style={styles.background} />
 ```

-They also accepts an array of styles.
+They also accept an array of styles.

 ```javascript
 <View style={[styles.base, styles.background]} />